Cinorid/PrivateBox/README.md

 Takes a `plaintext` Buffer of the message you want to encrypt, and an array of recipient public keys.
-Returns a message that is encrypted to all recipients and openable by them with `PrivateBox.decrypt`.
+Returns a message that is encrypted to all recipients and openable by them with `PrivateBox.Decrypt`.
 The `recipients` must be between 1 and 7 items long.

-The encrypted length will be `56 + (recipients.length * 33) + plaintext.length` bytes long,
+The encrypted length will be `56 + (recipients.Length * 33) + plaintext.Length` bytes long,
 between 89 and 287 bytes longer than the plaintext.

 ### Decrypt (cyphertext Buffer, secretKey curve25519_sk)

-Attempt to decrypt a private-box message, using your secret key.
+Attempt to decrypt a PrivateBox message, using your secret key.
 If you where an intended recipient then the plaintext will be returned.
 If it was not for you, then `undefined` will be returned.